 While EXI is purely a type 1 hypervisor installed on OS, this type is slower than type 2 and difficult to handle.

 A VMware management plan is used to communicate with the hardware.
-EXI has an added advantage to access other products by using a management plan.
+EXI has the advantage of accessing other products using a management plan.
 It also uses a VMware control stack to increase hardware requirements.

-KVM is the clear winner when it's about the cost of these hypervisors.
-You don't have to make any additional expenses to install this hypervisor in order to integrate your systems.
+KVM is the clear winner in the cost of these hypervisors.
+You don't have to make additional expenses to install this hypervisor to integrate your systems.
 You can have access to an open-source OS.

 On the other hand, you are charged a license fee when you want to install VMware.
 VMware is the first company to launch enterprise-class virtualization software.
 Being the innovator in the industry, they are the first to introduce this concept and a business end-user hypervisor.

 You would be enthralled to know that VMware uses over 6 million LOC.
-This fact is a bit difficult to verify because the codes are not available publically.
-The original codes have not been rewritten since the hypervisor's inception, making it one of the most complex codebase when you compare it to KVM.
+This fact is difficult to verify because the codes are not publicly available.
+The original codes have not been rewritten since the hypervisor's inception, making it one of the most complex codebases when you compare it to KVM.

 When it comes to scalability, KVM has the upper hand compared to VMware.
 This is due to the fact that vSphere has some limitations in the servers it can manage, which is not an issue with KVM.
 VMware has added a large number of Storage Area Networks (SANs) to support various vendors.
 This means that VMware has more storage options, but it also complicates the storage support when scaling up.

-When it comes to technical support, VMware will provide enterprise-level support which can not be matched with other hypervisors out there.
+When it comes to technical support, VMware will provide enterprise-level support that can not be matched with other hypervisors.
 Network and storage support are critical and are probably more important than any other factor besides OS integration.
 With KVM, you will have to rely on support from the open-source community and your own IT team of professionals.

-The most popular choice for users is KVM.
-This hypervisor is famous because of the low cost operating features.
+Of the two hypervisors, KVM vs VMware, the most popular choice for users is KVM.
+This hypervisor is famous because of its low-cost operating features.
 This is an open-source solution for people who have just started their business and do not want to invest more in the hypervisor.